Zyin055/Config-Presets/README.md

 #### 12/21/2022
 * Added the "Add/Remove..." button to create and delete config presets within the Web UI
 #### 12/19/2022
-* config.json will be created on first startup, user edits will not be overwritten when updating the extension
+* config.json will be created on first startup, user edits will not be overwritten when updating the extension after updating to this version
 #### 12/15/2022
 * Fix for installation error on linux
 #### 12/13/2022